digital-asset/daml/docs/source/upgrade/automation.rst

    often be exposed as part of a web UI so doing it interactively in Navigator resembles that workflow more closely.
 #.
 A long-running DAML trigger that upgrades all ``Coin`` contracts
-   for which there is a corresponding ``UpgradeCoinAgreeement``.
+   for which there is a corresponding ``UpgradeCoinAgreement``.

 Implementation of the DAML Script
 =================================

-In our DAML Script, we are first going to query the ACS to find all ``Coin`` contracts issued by us.
+In our DAML Script, we are first going to query the ACS (Active Contract Set) to find all ``Coin`` contracts issued by us.
 Next, we are going to extract the owner of each of those contracts and remove any duplicates coming from multiple coins issued to the same owner.
 Finally, we iterate over the